the-ok-is-not-enough/.github/profile/README.md

 # The OK Is Not Enough : A Large Scale Study of Consent Dialogs in Smartphone Applications

-This org represents the state of the code used to collect the data for *The OK Is Not Enough : A Large Scale Study of Consent Dialogs in Smartphone Applications* to appear in USENIX Security 2023.
+This org represents the state of the code used to collect the data for *The OK Is Not Enough : A Large Scale Study of Consent Dialogs in Smartphone Applications* to appear at the USENIX Security 2023.

 ```